 Listen up, sponsors… They can’t give that data to you.
 Stop asking.

-As for getting your partner to send out promotional email on your behalf to get around those laws?
+As for getting your partner to send out one after another promotional emails on your behalf, to get around those laws?
 Also not a great idea, as now they think both you and the sponsee are abusing them.
+Sure, do it once, but don’t abuse the privilege.

 The part about this preoccupation with data acquisition that annoys me the most is that it totally misses the point.
-The point with all marketing media is to change perceptions and behaviours, and sponsorship is one of the most powerful ways a brand can do that.
+The point with all marketing media is to change perceptions and behaviours, and build alignment, and sponsorship is one of the most powerful ways a brand can do that.

 When a sponsor invests in a sponsorship, they are buying the privilege of connecting with people through something they have already decided that they care about.
 The media itself invokes passion.
 By aligning with those fans, and adding value to that experience they’re so passionate about, sponsors are enormously successful in achieving those marketing objectives.